chdavalas/computationally_efficient_rehearsal/README.md

 ### Acknowlegdements ###

-This work is supported by the ``TEACHING'' project that has received funding from the European Union’s Horizon 2020 research and innovation programme under the grant agreement No 871385.
+This work is supported by the TEACHING project that has received funding from the European Union’s Horizon 2020 research and innovation programme under the grant agreement No 871385.
 The work reflects only the author’s view and the EU Agency is not responsible for any use that may be made of the information it contains

 ### Citation ###